 - Using ‘The Knack’ to counteract the pressure of sneezing and blowing your nose

-The load that you lift and the way that you lift can increase the load on your pelvic floor.
+Heavy lifting or using the wrong lifting technique can increase the risk of prolapse worsening.
 Safe lifting is vital for managing your prolapse well.

 Safe lifting to protect your prolapse involves: